-My Son and I are huge fans of the Back to the Future movie trilogy and we wanted to do something for the 30th anniversary on October 21st 2015.
+We’re Going Back was a celebration of the Back to the Future movie trilogy 30th anniversary on October 21st 2015.
 Fans will know that isn’t the anniversary of the movie release, but the date that Marty McFly arrives in the future in BTTF2.

-We’d missed out on a previous celebration in 2010 – organised by a group of fans via the http://www.weregoingback.com/ (WGB) website.
-So when we discovered they were organising a five-day event for 2015 we decided to book.
-We signed up for email news and purchased as soon as advance tickets were available.
-Tickets were expensive $800 per person – and that price went up to $880 after the advance tickets were sold.
+We’re Going Back (WGB) was organised by a group of fans via the http://www.weregoingback.com/ (WGB) website.
+Tickets were $800 per person – and that price went up to $880 after the advance tickets were sold.
 Individual day tickets were also available at between $200 and £300.

 Free coach transport: WGB ticket holders were entitled to free coach transport from one of three nominated hotels to all of the WGB events.
 We drove as we were in an apartment in Burbank.
 Those who stayed in the most-expensive of the three hotels (Loews Hotel in Hollywood) did benefit from direct and regular access to the organisers who were staying there.

 Wristbands: For each day, we were given a different colour wristband, with three tear-off tags.
 The tags were for food, an event, such as hoverboarding and maybe something else – it wasn’t clear if we should be expecting anything or not.
 Wristband distribution was originally only available at the Loews Hotel on Tuesday evening – we couldn’t make that and another WGB ticketholder kindly picked them up for us.
 Apparently the distribution was a mess that evening with people waiting hours for their bands.

 08:00 Wednesday October 21st 2015: Universal Studios